steqeq/0000/docs/conceptual/iommu.rst

 AMD CPUs earlier than AMD Zen only supported peer-to-peer DMA for writes.
 On CPUs from AMD Zen and later, peer-to-peer DMA is fully supported.

-To use peer-to-peer DMA on Linux, the following options must be enabled in your Linux kernel configuration:
+To use peer-to-peer DMA on Linux, enable the following options in your Linux kernel configuration:

 * ``CONFIG_PCI_P2PDMA``
 * ``CONFIG_DMABUF_MOVE_NOTIFY``